KaganCanSit/LinkChecker/README.md

 LinkChecker is a powerful and user-friendly shell script designed to search and verify URLs in files in a given directory.
 The script recursively scans all files in the given directory, extracts URLs and checks their accessibility.
 It ensures the integrity of your connections by detecting and reporting broken connections, inaccessible servers or SSL certificate issues.

+### Attention
-Refund codes and site reactions may vary.
+- Refund codes and site reactions may vary.
 Therefore, this tool does not offer you a 100% guarantee.
 It was written to help you start from somewhere and save you time.

-The process of parsing the links performed in this script is of course simple.
+- The process of parsing the links performed in this script is of course simple.
 It may not find all links correctly.
 In this case, you can contribute to improve the parse mechanics or add code specific to your situation.
+- Do not run it in a project directory you do not know.
+As a result, you will communicate via curl by sending a network packet to the connections!

 ### Main Features
 - Recursively scans directories for URLs in files.